Krishanth-K/stencil/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Python Versions](https://img.shields.io/pypi/pyversions/stencil.svg)](https://pypi.org/project/stencil/)

-`stencil` is a **lightweight CLI tool** that generates HTML files directly from a simple YAML or JSON configuration.
+`stencil` is a **lightweight CLI tool** that generates UI across various backends (like HTML and ImGui) directly from a simple YAML or JSON configuration.
+It's designed to be easily adaptable to new UI toolkits and frameworks.
-No need to manually write boilerplate HTML and CSS — just describe your UI in a config file, and `stencil` handles the rest.
+No need to manually write boilerplate code — just describe your UI in a config file, and `stencil` handles the rest.

 ---